 Tools and tips:

 Canning – I use a Fagor 10 quart (10 liter) pressure cooker/canner.
 This pot has three uses: as a regular large stock pot, as a pressure canner and as a pressure cooker.
-Process the sauce in pint/half liter jars for 20 minutes or according to the manufacturers instructions.
+Process the sauce in pint/half liter jars for 20 minutes at hight pressure or according to the manufacturers instructions.
 Along with the pressure cooker, you will need the canning kit

 Low-acid foods, such as tomato sauce, must be processed using a pressure canner, not a water bath.
 Only a pressure canner can reach the 240 degrees necessary to safely process low-acid foods (a ph value greater than 4.6)